snotskie/ttrpg/md/index.md

 Rounds are carried out as follows:

-1. **Roll for Position:** At the start of each round, choose a Stat to roll to get yourself in position for the actions you plan to take this round.
-The narrative for your action does not have to be fully formed, just what Stat to use and whether you want to Spark it.
-These rolls are not yet considered Checks and they may not be modified until they are used during your turn.
+1. **Roll for Position:** At the start of each round, choose a Stat and roll it to get yourself in position for the actions you plan to take this round.
+The narrative for your action does not have to be fully formed.
-2. **Gain Temporary Blessings:** Gain a number of temporary Blessings equal to half your position roll, rounded down.
+2. **Gain Temporary Blessings:** Gain a number of temporary Blessings equal to the standard amount, described below.
 Any remaining temporary Blessings disappear at the end of the Endeavor.
-3. **Follow Turn Order:** Turn order follows the number of temporary Blessings, lowest to highest, resolving ties at table discretion.
+3. **Follow Turn Order:** Turn order then starts with whoever has the least temporary Blessings and rotates in the direction away from whoever has the most temporary Blessings, resolving ties at table discretion.

 <div>
   <p>
     Also note:
   </p>

+  - **Standard Amount:** The "standard amount" is half your initial, unmodified position roll for the round, rounded down, to a minimum of $1$.
+The standard amount used for a Delayed Attack is determined on the round the Attack's trigger is set, not when it resolves.
   - **Limited Position Rolls:** At table discretion, the Stats you can choose from when rolling position rolls may be limited in certain situations.
-  - **Shifting Turn Order:** If your number of temporary Blessings increases or decreases before you take your turn, the turn order may change.
-The next turn always goes to whoever has not acted yet with the least temporary Blessings.
+  - **Reversing Turn Order:** When numbers of temporary Blessings change, if you would no longer have the most, you may reverse the turn order direction, skipping those who have acted already.
 </div>

 ### Actions